AmanS09/Task-Management-System/README.md

 - Users can create new tasks with a title, description, due date, and priority level (Low, Medium, High).
 - User-friendly form to enter task details.

-### Task Management
+### Task Management:
 - Update task status (To-Do, In-Progress, Completed).
 - Edit task details such as title, description, due date, and priority level.
 - Delete tasks from the list.

-### Task Display and Sorting
+### Task List View:
-- **List View**: Tasks are displayed in a list format for easy viewing.
-- **Sorting**: Tasks are sorted: High > medium > low.
+- Display tasks in a list view with relevant information (title, priority, due date, status).
+- Ability to sort tasks by due date, priority, or status.

 ### Responsive Design
-- **Mobile and Desktop Support**: The application is fully responsive and works well on various screen sizes, providing a consistent user experience across devices.
+- The application is fully responsive and works seamlessly on both desktop and mobile devices.

 ### Export Functionality
 - **Export to CSV**: Users can export their tasks to a CSV file for external use and backup.

 ### History Log
-- **Task History**: A detailed history log is maintained for each task, recording all changes such as creation, status updates, and edits.
+- Maintain a history log for each task, tracking all changes including creation, status updates, edits, and deletions.
+- Display the history log to users for transparency and tracking.
 ## Development Details

 ### Technology Stack